JohnboscoEmmanuel/Data-Analystic-Project/README.md

 ## Data cleaning:
 ![](https://github.com/Londonfc22/Data-Analystic-Project/blob/main/Excel%20dataset%20project%201.png)

 Cleaning of the data was very crucial in data analysis.
-It ensure data are consistent, accurate result, reliable and enable us to make a better decission.
+It ensure data  consistent, accurate result, reliable and enable us to make a better decission.

 ## Visualization: